Nursing Home Resident-on-Resident Attacks Becoming More Frequent

 Additionally, residents who are most likely to initiate an attack on another resident are those who suffer from dementia or other mental illness, yet still have the physical strength and ability to attack.

-If someone you love is in a nursing home and has suffered abuse at the hands of another nursing home resident, contact the experienced nursing home abuse lawyers at The Arnold Law Firm today.
-We can help your loved one get the justice they deserve.
+If someone you love is in a nursing home and has suffered abuse at the hands of another nursing home resident, contact the experienced Sacramento nursing home abuse lawyers at The Arnold Law Firm today.
+Our team of personal injury lawyers can help your loved one get the justice they deserve.